lyz-code/blue-book/docs/authentik.md

 * You've changed `git.your-domain.org` with your gitea domain.
 * The gitea logo is mounted in the docker directory `/media/application-icons/gitea.svg`.

 Gitea can be configured through terraform too.
 There is an [official provider](https://gitea.com/gitea/terraform-provider-gitea/src/branch/main) that doesn't work, there's a [fork that does though[(https://registry.terraform.io/providers/Lerentis/gitea/latest/docs).
 Sadly it doesn't yet support configuring Oauth Authentication sources.
+So you'll need to configure it manually.

 Be careful [`gitea_oauth2_app`](https://registry.terraform.io/providers/Lerentis/gitea/latest/docs/resources/oauth2_app) looks to be the right resource to do that, but instead it configures Gitea to be the Oauth provider, not a consumer.

 ## [Configure the invitation flow](https://yewtu.be/watch?v=mGOTpRfulfQ)